Home

 Best Brownie Recipe

-This best brownie recipe really is the best.
+This best brownie recipe really is the finest.
 This recipe for brownies is easy to make and even my good friend from NJ, who has no clue how to make brownies, said that they were easy to make.

 This best brownie recipe calls for a lot of chocolate.
 I really can’t stress enough to use chocolate that you like eating on its own.
 I used Milka chocolate that has 45% of cacao and the chocolate brownies were just to die for.
 Use the chocolate you like most, but don’t buy the cheap stuff that you would not eat alone, you will taste it in the brownies and then they won’t be that good as I promised you here.
 I hope that you will enjoy this best brownie recipe.